nooras/React-Moving-Message/README.md

-# Getting Started with Create React App
+# Getting Started with Moving Message Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Moving Message has a below features

+- Type a Message in a field
+- Change text color
+- Change Bacground Color
+- Change font type
+- Enter in full screen to view type message

 ## Available Scripts